rizaeian/Afghanistan-province-game/README.md

-# Afghanistan-province-game
+# Afghanistan-provinces-game
-this is a python program game,  guessing Afghanistan provinces
+this is a python program game,
+guessing Afghanistan provinces,
+giviing back your score,
+creates csv file: learn_province